-The Military Education Institute exists for the purpose of increasing availability of educational opportunities for military service personnel, their dependents, and federal government employees at the Jacksonville area Naval bases and other military service facilities.
-To accomplish this mission the college provides:
+The Military Education Institute exists for the purpose of increasing availability of educational opportunities for military service personnel, their dependents and federal government employees at Jacksonville area naval bases and other military service facilities.
+To accomplish this mission the College provides:

-- College credit courses, with an emphasis on the General Education requirements, offered at each base during FCCU'S regular ferms and additional six-week terms. - Classes offered on base in a sequential program, enabling enrollment throughout the year in the Associate in Arts and Associate in Science programs. - A full range of counseling, registration, and onentation services, including entry placement testing. - Liaison with the military Educational Service Officers to assist students in the use of the military service financial aid programs. - Non-college credit courses for students desiring to upgrade career and occupational skills or seeking personal enrichment.
+- College credit courses with an emphasis on the General Education requirements offered at each base during FCCJ's regular terms and additional six-week terms. - Classes offered on base in a sequential program, enabling enrollment throughout the year in the Associate in Arts and Associate in Science programs. - A full range of counseling, registration and orientation services, including entry placement testing. - Liaison with the military educational service officers to assist students in the use of the military service financial aid programs. - Non-college credit courses for students desiring to upgrade career and occupational skills or seeking personal enrichment.